cmu-phil/r-tetrad/README.md

 nickname       Eye Holes
 ```

+It has recently been installed successfully on an Intel Max (x64), though and software all had to be updated to current versions to get it to work.

 # Description

 We assume for now that the data is continuous and calculate a covaraince matrix of the data.
 The only score currently wrapped is SEM BIC and the only test currently wrapped is Fisher Z; these choices will be expanded and more general datasets allowed.
 The algorithms currently made available are PC, FGES, BOSS, FCI, BFCI, and LV-Lite.
 These options will expand.
 Currently very few parameters for these algorithms are passed in; these choices will expand.